-Any question of interpretation regarding the Judicial Process, Standards of Conduct, and/or the Student Handbook shall be referred to the Vice President for Enrollment & Student Development for final determination.
+Any question of interpretation regarding the Judicial Process, Standards of Conduct, and/or the Student Handbook shall be referred to the Vice President for Enrollment & Student Development or his or her designee for final determination.

 NONDISCRIMINATION POLICY

 Complaint of Discrimination: Any allegation of different treatment, whether intended or unintended, based on the student's disability, race, ethnicity, sexual orientation, age, or gender will be investigated by the University in a timely manner.
 Complaints of sexual harassment, including sexual misconduct, will follow the University's policy entitled Sexual Misconduct and Title IX.